 If the Reduced Neighbor Report Request field of the FILS Request Parameters element of the Probe Request is 1, the Probe Response or Beacon frame of a STA with dot11FILSActivated may include the Reduced Neighbor Report if the criteria as defined in 10.1.4.3.6 are met for the included BSS.
 A Reduced Neighbor Report element is included in the Probe Response frame for each BSS of which information is available.
 The reported BSSs may have different primary channels to the responding STA [CID #1054, note that this replaces a change in deleted paragraph related to CID 1128)

-If dot11InterworkingServiceActivated is true, the STA may include in the Probe Response frame a ANQP Configuration Sequence Number element containing the current sequence number of the AP's GAS configuration information.
-The current AP's ANQP Configuration information can be acquired by GAS query mechanism as described in 10.24.3.
-[13/0725r1)
+If dot11InterworkingServiceActivated is true, the STA may include in the Probe Response frame a CAG Number element containing the CAG version of the AP's commonly used ANQP-element information.
+This group of ANQP-element information is configurable within the ANQP server.

+It is also possible for a STA to determine the CAG version using an ANQP element as described in 10.24.3.
 [13/0725r1)

 ANQP procedures